Optimizing quantum error correction protocols with erasure qubits: Superconducting architectures

 The process of restoring the dual-rail qubit may need to incorporate the classical feedback and operate on a time scale similar to that of other quantum operations.
 Here, we show that the reset operation of the dual-rail qubit that does not depend on the erasure information amplifies the noise from erroneous erasure detections.
 This type of classical feedback has been demonstrated in superconducting qubits \cite{corcoles2021exploiting,stefanazzi2022qick}, with an extra delay that, in principle, can go below $50\unit{ns}$.
 Single Flux Quantum (SFQ) devices~\cite{mukhanov2019scalable} have the potential to further decrease feedback latency to a minimal level.

-Many current devices still suffer from a considerable feedback delay that prolongs the measurement time.
-The ancilla based recovery pulse that preserves the erasure information can allow some additional leeway in designing the cycle of current devices.
+While fast feedback is achievable and has been demonstrated in leading platforms, many current devices are still limited by feedback delays due to hardware or integration constraints.
+The ancilla-based recovery pulse, described in Sec.~\ref{subsec:dual-rail_overview}, that preserves the erasure information can allow some additional leeway in designing the cycle of current devices.
 This can be combined with a decreased frequency of ECs, reducing the effect of the measurement time on the erasure rate in Eq.~\eqref{erasure_def} (albeit also lowering the QEC threshold).

 In systems with a high rate of false-negative erasure detections, one might consider using the one-way pulse on all of the qubits following every EC, independently of the EC outcome.
 Erasure qubits that were missed due to a false-negative detection would return to the computational subspace without raising any erasure flag.
 This approach would result in the loss of information regarding the qubit decay but would prevent erasures from spreading and harming additional qubits.
 However, we find through numerical simulations that the information about erasures is more valuable, and pulsing all the qubits effectively reduces the QEC threshold.